shekharbiswas/LSTM-Stock-Analysis/README.md

 - 7. Lagged Effects
 Technical indicators inherently incorporate lagged effects of price movements.
 LSTMs are designed to handle sequential data and dependencies over time, making them well-suited to learn from these lagged relationships provided by the indicators.

+However, for this project we will focus mainly on Adj Close Price.

 # Project Steps